How to Configure a Cisco Switch using GNS3 Basically

 Step 4

-Now, to create a VLAN on the Switch, open the CLI console and perform the following commands in sequence.
+Now, after starting the CLI screen to make a VLAN on the Switch, use the following commands in order.

 In addition, make sure you are in Switch’s privileged mode.